In matters of style, swim with the current;

 11. AMA Principles of Medical Ethics and Current Opinions With Annotations.
 American Medical Association, 1996.

 13. Haydon S. Nazi’ eugenics disclosure sends Swedes into shock.
 The Washington Times, National Weekly Edition, September 7, 1997, p.24.

 15. Scherzer JM.
 The holocaust memorial, Ayn Rand, and politics in pre-revolutionary New York – lessons for today.
 AAPS, pamphlet No. 1027, January 1994.
 Quoted in Faria MA Jr. Vandals at the Gates of Medicine, pp.238-239.

 16. Scherzer A. The holocaust museum – lessons for American medicine.
 AAPS, pamphlet No. 1027, January 1994.
 Quoted in Faria MA Jr. Vandals at the Gates of Medicine, p.238.

 17. Faria MA Jr. Medical Warrior: Fighting Corporate Socialized Medicine.
 Macon, Georgia, Hacienda Publishing, Inc., 1997, p.
 25.

 18. Goodman WE.
 Canadian Medicare: A Road to Serfdom.
 Presented at a AAPS meeting in Toledo, Ohio, April 20, 1990.
-Available from: